Skip Navigation

 Professional Biography

-Dr. D'Alleva founded, along with Dean Kazem Kazerounian, the Krenicki Arts & Engineering Institute, with a $5 million gift from John and Donna Krenicki.
-She collaborated with the Human Rights Institute on a hiring initiative in 2021 to create a research cluster in arts and human rights.
-In partnership with the department heads, she has increased the diversity of faculty and students in the School.
+As dean of the School of Fine Arts, Dr. D'Alleva founded, along with the College of Engineering, the Krenicki Arts & Engineering Institute.
+She collaborated with the Human Rights Institute on the creation of a research cluster in arts and human rights.
 She established the School of Fine Arts Advisory Board and, as part of larger alumni engagement efforts, also established the Recent Alumni Council.
-With philanthropic support, she expanded career-readiness and professional-development programming for both undergraduate and graduate students.
-She also created the SFA STEAM research grant, the SFA Anti-Racism Research Grant, and has expanded research funding in the school by five-fold in her time as dean.
+With philanthropic support, she expanded career-readiness and professional-development resources for both undergraduate and graduate students.
+She also created the SFA STEAM research grant, the SFA Anti-Racism Research Grant, and expanded research funding in the school by five-fold in her time as dean.

 Anne D'Alleva on May 26, 2022.
 (Peter Morenus/UConn Photo)